-Before you resort to resetting your AirPods, we recommend checking to see if there’s a new software update for them.
+Before you resort to resetting your AirPods, we recommend checking to see if there’s a new firmware update for them.
 If there is, there’s a good chance the fix you’re looking for is baked in, as Apple tends to use these upgrades as a way to distribute performance improvements and feature tweaks.

 Unfortunately, there’s no simple way to force your AirPods or AirPods Pro to update.
-Having said that, we’ve found that connecting the AirPods to an outlet, then pairing them to an iPad or iPhone forces them to start installing it after a short period of time (if there’s one available, of course).
+Having said that, we’ve found that connecting the AirPods to an outlet, then pairing them to an iPad or iPhone, forces them to start installing it after a short period of time (if there’s one available, of course).